SixArm/unix-shell-script-kit/README.md

 ### array_cdr

-array_cdr: return the array's cdr items a.k.a. everything after the first item..
+Get the array's cdr items a.k.a. everything after the first item.

 ```
 set -- a b c d